image of a notepad with notes (for a private tutor)

 My name is Dominik Contigo.
 I'm a huge Halo fan, a hobbyist screenwriter, and a semi-pro lurker of the Halo community under a different alias.
 If you're looking for a direct sequel to Halo Infinite, or you're a major Halo lorehound, I'd love your feedback on Halo: Judgment!

-I began this project in late July 2025, hoping to finish it by Halo World Championship and share with some friends in the community—but life, work, and perfectionism foiled those plans, as they so often do.
+I began this project in June 2025, hoping to finish it by Halo World Championship and share with some friends in the community—but life, work, and perfectionism foiled those plans, as they so often do.

 This draft represents a few months of fairly concerted effort.
 It's not quite finished (there are still a few in-line notes about lore, flags for the potential re-ordering of sequences, and two variants included for a handful of scenes) but I felt that reaching the 77th draft made for a fitting occasion to share my version of what a "Halo 7" could look like.